Surprise! Your Dog Has Leaky Gut

 Leaky gut is a bit controversial.
 It's not certain whether it is a cause or rather a symptom of other underlying health problems.
 What experts do agree upon is that intestinal permeability is real and it’s something that needs to be addressed in pets.

 Leaky gut is a chronic problem that can lead to a host of acute onset conditions in dogs and cats.
+Often time, it can be managed with the right diet and lifestyle adjustments.

 With leaky gut, the digestive stress that damages the intestinal mucosa has 3 main triggers.
 Identifying the main diet culprits is the first step towards getting our dogs and cats healthy again.